 - State Leadership Teams

-- Team leaders can apply beginning August 2018 using a form to be visible here.
+- Team leaders can apply using a form attached to the bottom of this post.
 (Contact Charlie Fitzpatrick if your state needs assistance.)

 - The state leadership team is the key to student participation in a state.
 All students in grades 4-12 are eligible to participate if a state has submitted an application to and been recognized by Esri.
 If there is not a formal state leadership team, no students from the state may submit entries.